nforgeio/neonKUBE/Images/neon-registry-cache/README.md

 The neonHIVE **neon-cli** handles the deployment of Docker pull-thru registry caches to the hive manager nodes unless disabled in the hive definition.
 The tool performs the following steps (documented [here](https://docs.docker.com/registry/insecure/):

-1. Generates a self-signed certificate for each hive manager with the certificate hosts matching **<MANAGER-NAME>.neon-registry-cache.cluster**, where *<MANAGER-NAME>* is the name of the manager node.
+1. Generates a self-signed certificate for each hive manager with the certificate hosts matching **<MANAGER-NAME>.neon-registry-cache.hive**, where *<MANAGER-NAME>* is the name of the manager node.

 2. Copies the generated certificates to every hive node as **/etc/docker/certs.d/<hostname>:5002/ca.crt**.